armory/docs/content/en/includes/cdaas/rna-install.md

 6. Install the Helm chart.
 Keep the following in mind when you install the RNA:

-   * The `agentIdentifier` option is the name that is used to refer to the deployment target cluster, so use a descriptive name.
+   * The `agentIdentifier` option is the name that is used to refer to the deployment cluster, so use a descriptive name.

     ```bash
     helm upgrade --install armory-rna armory/remote-network-agent \